-In May 2016, the U.S. government passed a new regulation regarding the beneficial ownership of legal entity customers.
-Going forward, it will be mandatory for all financial institutions to comply with this regulation by identifying the ultimate beneficial owner(s) and a controlling person of a legal entity customer opening or maintaining an account (e.g. deposit, loan or safe deposit box).
+In May 2016, the Financial Crimes Enforcement Network (FinCEN), under the Bank Secrecy Act passed a new rule regarding the beneficial ownership of legal entity customers.
+Going forward, it will be mandatory for all covered financial institutions to comply with this rule by identifying the ultimate beneficial owner(s) and a controlling person of a legal entity customer opening or when changes are made to an existing relationship (e.g. deposit, loan or safe deposit box).

-Any time an account is opened or maintained for a legal entity, Honor Bank will request information that identifies the ultimate beneficial owner(s) and controlling person of the legal entity.
-The required identifying information includes name, address, date of birth, identification number, and other information that will help identify those individuals.
+Any time an account is opened or changes are made to an existing relationship for a legal entity, Honor Bank will request information that identifies the ultimate beneficial owner(s) and controlling person of the legal entity.
+The required identifying information includes name, address, date of birth, social security number (or passport number or other similar information, in the case of foreign persons), and other information that will help identify those individuals.
 This information will need to be collected whether or not the person identified is an Honor Bank customer.

 While we understand the information requested is personal and sensitive, we need to obtain this information in order to comply with the law.
 As always, we will treat all information collected with the utmost care.
 All information will be stored securely and handled with the same standard of privacy that we have always maintained.